 If you have already moved out of the house you are selling, the selling process can feel more like a chore than you want it to.
+In this article, we will discuss Selling Your Home While Not Living There.
 You might be living in the next town over or across the country, and you just want to get this house off of your hands.
 Here are some ways to make this process easier for you.

 If you live out of state or far away, prepare for everything.